akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 - delete shapes
 - report shape perimeters and areas (FINISHED)
 - move shapes (FINISHED)
+- save shapes file and re-write it for next time the project runs

 - add a "contact us section", with team name and logo (FINISHED)